 Your Insomnia Workout Plan

-In addition you should watch to not pick to many things to change as can easily make you feel overwhelmed and subsequently lead you to quit your workout.
-Above all give yourself – let’s say 4-8 weeks – to implement them into your daily routines and keep patient with yourself in this time.
+In addition, you should watch to not pick too many things to change as can easily make you feel overwhelmed and subsequently lead you to quit your workout.
+Above all give yourself – let’s say 4-8 weeks – to implement them into your daily routines and keep patient with yourself at this time.
 Missing out on a session or a complete day can happen and simply means that you correct the next day.
-At some point you will feel the magic happening!
-I believe in you and I’m sure you will improve your sleep dramatically following your personal workout plan.
+At some point, you will feel the magic happening!
+I believe in you and I’m sure you will improve your sleep dramatically following your personal insomnia workout plan.